Growing Citronella (Mosquito Plant)

 FAQs

-The sun-tolerant caladiums and coleus would be excellent paired with mosquito plant.
-For flowers, consider zinnias, dahlias, shrub roses, hibiscus, vinca, or black-eyed Susans, to name a few.
-Just be sure to give each one room to mature without crowding the others.
+Sun-tolerant caladiums and coleus look great alongside mosquito plant.
+For flowers, try zinnias, dahlias, shrub roses, hibiscus, vinca, or black-eyed Susans.
+Just be sure to space plants so none are crowded as they mature.

-What is the best way to keep my plant alive through the winter?
+How do I keep my mosquito plant (citronella) alive through the winter?

-If you live where the temperature outdoors will not drop below the 20s, cutting plants back and mulching well should get them by, allowing them to sprout and grow in spring.
-If your winters are more severe, however, lift plants with a fork or spade, cut them back, and plant them in a pot.
-After a week or two, apply a timed-release fertilizer to the surface of the potting mix.
-Keep the plant in bright light and water when the soil begins to dry out.
-Replant in spring, cutting back any thin or weak growth from the winter months indoors.
+If outdoor temperatures won’t drop below the 20s, cut the plant back and mulch well so it can sprout again in spring.
+If winters are colder, lift the plant with a fork or spade, cut it back, and pot it up.
+After a week or two, apply a timed-release fertilizer on top of the potting mix.
+Keep it in bright light and water when the soil begins to dry out.
+Replant outdoors in spring, trimming any thin or weak indoor growth.